Codename-Beast/ansible-role-solr/README.md

 - ⚠️ Resource planning critical (2GB RAM per core minimum)

 **Bottom Line:**
-> 🎉 **The server is ready!** All core functionality works perfectly.
+> 🎉 **The server is ready to deploy!** All core functionality works.
 The limitations are either Solr architectural constraints (per-core permissions) or cosmetic issues (Security Panel UI) that don't affect operations.

 ---